continuouspipe/continuouspipe/documentation/content/configuration/endpoints.md

 This is similar to the previous configuration, but omits the `ssl_certificates`.
 However, as port 443 is still exposed ContinuousPipe will still set up SSL using wildcard certificates.
 This behaviour is distinct to the ContinuousPipe adaptation of the Nginx Ingress controller - the default Nginx Ingress controller would not set up SSL in this scenario.

 {{< note title="Note" >}}
-You will need to set up a DNS rule associating the Ingress IP address with your domain name for this example to work.
+You will need to set up a wildcard DNS rule associating the Ingress IP address with your domain name for this example to work.

+e.g. `123.123.123.123 *example-with-wildcard-ssl.yourdomain.com`
 {{< /note >}}

 ### Nginx Ingress With Cloudflare SSL